naninovel/docs/docs/api/index.md

 #### Example
 ```
-; Given an actor (eg, character, background, text printer, etc) with ID `SomeActor`
+; Given an actor with ID `SomeActor` is visible, hide (fade-out) it over 3 seconds.
-; is currently visible on scene, the following command will hide it.
-@hide SomeActor
+@hide SomeActor time:3
 ```

 ## hideAll